nerodono/blog/content/greater-numbers-from-ground-up.md

 # Multiplication, exponentiation and tetration (and pentation, and much more)

-More interestring part would be writing multiplication, as we may know, multiplication of natural numbers is process of adding left hand side right hand side times, so our algorithm would be:
+More interestring part would be writing multiplication, as we may know, multiplication of natural numbers is process of adding left hand side right hand side times, our algorithm would be:
 1. If right hand side is zero - return `z`, since adding something zero times is zero
 2. Otherwise, we're dealing with successor on the right hand side, we add left hand side to result of multiplication of left hand side and predecessor (unwrapped) value of right hand side